Exhibitions

 EXHIBITIONS

-Material Nature: The Robyn and John Horn Collection
+Material Nature: John and Robyn Horn Collection

 Robyn and John Horn built their collection on personal artistic inspiration, a devoted relationship with the craft community, and lifelong friendships.
 They started purchasing work with no intention of amassing an extensive craft collection.